JohnnyLdeAlba/enigmav/README.md

 # Installing MariaDB (MySQL) Server

+MariaDB is the successor of MySQL and works well with Enigma V. Below are instructions on how to install it in Debian.

 ```bash
 sudo apt install mariadb-server
 sudo mysql_secure_installation
 ```

+Next you'll want to bring up the MySQL prompt.

 ```
 sudo mysql
 ```

+We need to create a user for out database, below is the command just be sure to replace username with your desired username.

 ```mysql
 CREATE USER 'username'@'localhost' identified by 'username';
 ```

+The next step is optional, here we are granting our newly created user all privileges.
+This could be dangerous on a public server.
+As with the previous step, replace username with the your username.

 ```mysql
 GRANT ALL PRIVILEGES on * TO 'username'@'localhost';
 ```

+Now to create the database, replace DATABASE_NAME with the name of your database.

 ```mysql
 CREATE DATABASE DATABASE_NAME;
 ```

+This command installs the database included with Enigma V's repository into your newly created database.
+Be sure to replace username with your username, for example if your username is root then you need to type in -uroot.
+Also be sure to replace database_name with the name of your database.

 ```bash
 sudo mysql -uusername -p database_name < database.sql
 ```

+Below is the command for backing up your database, remember to replace database_name with your database.

 ```bash
 sudo mysqldump --databases database_name > database.sql